mothur/mothur.github.io/_wiki/silva_reference_files.md

 The SILVA alignment is 50,000 columns long so that it can be compatible with 18S rRNA sequences as well as archaeal 16S rRNA sequences.
 In our published opinion, this is the best reference alignment out there - far superior to the greengenes or RDP alignments.
-It\'s unclear why this version of the release is smaller than previous releases.
+It's unclear why this version of the release is smaller than previous releases.
 We have prepared a [README document](/blog/2020/SILVA-v138-reference-files)